Welcome to SMCore documentation

 How to use SMCore in your scripts?

-Copy/past this code at the beginning of your script, or in the function Init(dialog)
+Copy/paste this code at the beginning of your script, or in the function Init(dialog)

 of floatting window or interface composer file